gayyaswa/carnd-laneline-p1/finding_lanes_writeup.md

     y = mx + c
 ```

-   While playing back the yellow left and challenge video on few frames which had horizonal lane lines the drawn lines
+   In the yellow left and challenge video on few frames the lane lines were drawn far off from the actual from the actual
+   lanes.
+On such frames there were lines with steeper slope values due to certain marking adjacent to the lanes.
+To correct
-   went far off from the actual lanes.
-To correct these lines slope points for those frames were collected and using
+   these lines slope points for those frames were collected refer **collected_slope_output** and using
    them as inputs lower and upper slope threshold values **( 0.4 > m < 1.0  or -0.4 > m < -1.0 )** those points were
    removed from the average slope computation.